Lotte Wubben-Moy: Senior

-She scored her first international goal on 27 February 2024 during a 5–1 friendly victory against Italy.
-In May 2024, Lotte was forced to withdraw from the upcoming Euro 2025 qualifiers, due to a foot injury.
-After replacing Millie Bright in the squad prior to the tournament, Wubben-Moy was named to the squad which won UEFA Women's Euro 2025.
-She was an unused substitute in the tournament's final, as England beat Spain 1-1 (3-1 on penalties).
+She scored her first international goal on 27 February 2024 during a 5–1 friendly victory over Italy.
+In May 2024, Wubben-Moy was forced to withdraw from the upcoming Euro 2025 qualifiers due to a foot injury.

+After replacing Millie Bright in the squad prior to the tournament, Wubben-Moy was a part of the squad which won Euro 2025.
+She was again an unused substitute at the tournament.

 Activism

-After celebrating winning the Euros in Trafalgar Square, Wubben-Moy spoke to the England captain Leah Williamson about writing an open letter to the two UK prime ministerial candidates asking for equal access to football for girls.
-The team appreciated the idea, and the resulting letter was signed by all 23 members of the Euros squad.
-On 8 March 2023, to coincide with International Women's Day, the UK government announced that it would meet the team's requests: that schools would deliver a minimum of two hours of physical education per week and ensure that girls have equal access to all school sport, including football.
+After winning the Euro 2022, Wubben-Moy spoke to England captain Leah Williamson about writing an open letter to the two UK prime ministerial candidates asking for equal access to football for girls.
+The resulting letter was signed by all 23 members of the tournament squad.

+On 8 March 2023, to coincide with International Women's Day, the UK Government announced that it would meet the team's requests: that schools would deliver a minimum of two hours of physical education per week and ensure that girls have equal access to all school sport, including football.
+Wubben-Moy was credited by Williamson and the England team as the ‘‘driving force’’ behind the action.

+As part of her 2022 contract extension with Arsenal, Wubben-Moy asked for the club to include a commitment to developing a community programme in her name.
+The programme – known as ‘Lots to Explore’ – provides weekly creative opportunities for 16-year-old girls in the club's local areas.